Overview of Banks in Croatia

 Privredna Banka (PBZ)

-Established in 1966, Privredna Banka (PBZ) serves retail and corporate clients in Croatia, offering a wide range of specialized banking products and services.
+Established in 1962, Privredna Banka (PBZ) serves retail and corporate clients in Croatia, offering a wide range of specialized banking products and services.
 PDZ operates as a subsidiary of Intesa Sanpaolo (Italy), joining the Italian group in 2007.
-Headquartered in Zagreb, as the largest of the banks in Croatia, it manages 301 branches and 962 ATMs throughout the country.
+Headquartered in Zagreb, as one of the largest banks in Croatia, it manages 254 branches and 1,141 ATMs throughout the country.

 Raiffeisenbank Austria Zagreb (RBA)